SegiH/MyLinks-Android/README.md

 ### Usage

-When you run the app for the first time, you will see a pop up message telling you to enter the URL of your WTF Indexer instance.
+When you run the app for the first time, you will see a pop up message telling you to enter the URL of your Aba Links instance.
 You can find this in the settings by tapping on the 3 dot menu at the top right.

 You can find a precompiled apk in the release section.